Instructions on How to Become a Pastry Chef

 Education

-Regardless of the level or type of degree, coursework in a pastry arts program usually focuses on measurements, temperatures, ingredients, and presentation.
+Regardless of the level or type of degree, coursework in pastry arts programs usually focuses on measurements, temperatures, ingredients, and presentation.
 Some programs may teach student management skills, while others may focus on international terminologies, math, or food science.
 Higher-level degrees may have some liberal arts courses included in the curriculum.

 Skills Acquired